Azure Monitor pricing

 Azure Monitor is not available in the UK West region.
 Please select another region.

-There are no charges for Metric Queries today.
-On November 1, 2017, charges for Metric Queries will go into effect per the pricing plan below.
+Prior to December 1, 2017, there are no charges for metric queries.
+On December 1, 2017, charges for metric queries will go into effect per the pricing plan below.

 |Feature||Monthly allotment||Overage charge|

 |Metric queries||1,000,000 standard API calls||$-/1,000 standard API calls|

 Metric queries are charged based on the number of standard API calls.
 A standard API call is a call that returns 1,440 data points (1,440 is also the total number of data points that can be stored per metric per day).
 If an API call returns more than 1,440 data points, then it will count as multiple standard API calls.
 If an API call returns less than 1,440 data points, it will count as less than one API call.
 The number of standard API calls is calculated every day as the total number of data points consumed per day divided by 1,440.

 - Activity logs are available for a 90-day period at no charge.
 To retain activity log data beyond the 90-day period, activity log data can be routed to a storage account or event hubs.
 Corresponding charges will apply for storage and event hubs respectively.
 No charges are incurred for API calls to pull activity log data.